An account by Peter Bates

 A touching anecdote was sent by letter to The Garden magazine in response to their previous publication of his obituary:

 'Of all the plant growers that I have ever known, Green seemed to me to individualise and love his flowers with an affection I have never seen equalled.
 As a proof of this I may mention that he gave to me as the reason of relinquishing his nursery at Reigate...that he could not bear to part with the plants he had been tending for years.
 I remember his saying that to me in a quite broken-hearted sort of way, and as a nurseryman's business consists in passing things rapidly through his hands, Green soon had enough of it, and he was much more happy at Pendell Court.
 How successfully he managed that most splendid collection not a few can remember, but I have put together these few remarks to emphasise the fact that he loved his flowers as much as most men love their own children.
 H.E.'

-Green is still discussed today, cropping up in a journal article in May 2019 (with some recent research having discovered his photo and a little of his elusive story).
+Green is still discussed today, cropping up in a journal article in May this year (with some recent research having discovered his photo and a little of his elusive story).
 Botanists at the University of Johannesburg discussed his likely commemoration in 1880 by the rockery plant Aloe greenii.
 Due to confusion with the name having already been used five years prior, they supported the renaming of this plant to Aloe viridiana, which still credits Green, if now a little more loosely.

 He is credited as having been the source of the name for several others, with more likely but not definitely attributed:

 * Mormodes greenii (an orchid, flowered by Green's employer Wilson Saunders and named in Green's honour by J.D.
 Hooker in 1869)